Deutsche Version dieses Postings

 Using the flame thrower near trains or shunting operations is only

-.
+allowed with a safety supervisor.
 The safety supervisor must carry the

 radio, reporting up-front to the traffic bureau and the signal box.
 After